tahoe-lafs/tahoe-lafs/docs/backupdb.rst

 is not present in this table, the file must be uploaded.
 The upload process
 is:

-1. record the file's size, creation time, and modification time
+1. record the file's size, ctime (which is the directory-entry change time or file creation time depending on OS) and modification time

 2. upload the file into the grid, obtaining an immutable file read-cap